Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Card

 Recommended credit score

-In order to qualify for the Capital One Walmart Rewards card, you’ll need good to excellent credit, which typically falls in the 670 to 850 FICO score range.
+In order to qualify for the Capital One Walmart Rewards Mastercard, you’ll need good to excellent credit, which typically falls in the 670 to 850 FICO score range.

 The bottom line

-The Amazon Prime Rewards Visa Signature card and the Capital One Walmart Rewards card are attractive branded cards from the biggest name in retail.
+The Amazon Prime Rewards Visa Signature Card and Capital One Walmart Rewards Mastercard are attractive branded cards from the biggest names in retail.
 They offer similar tiers for points collection and, as with other retail cards, reward cardmembers for their loyalty.

 Since neither card has an annual fee and both retailers carry a staggering number of products, they’re both great options for retail cards.
 The best card for you depends on where you shop the most and which card will deliver the most value for your spending habits and lifestyle.